 We use our purchasing power to influence the logistics industry by developing more sustainable transport solutions together with our partners.
 We also set environmental requirements in the tender process – i.e. all shipping companies must be members of the BSR Clean Cargo initiative.

 - Ensuring high sustainability performance throughout our value chain beyond direct suppliers.

 - Adopting a collaborative approach with industry peers to bring about greater positive change among our shared suppliers.

-- Monitoring and auditing our +2,000 direct suppliers involves capacity challenges for Electrolux.
+- Monitoring and auditing our 1,700+ direct suppliers.

-- Suppliers in some regions that lack access to renewable energy and more sustainable modes of transport will struggle to meet our low-carbon objectives.
+- Suppliers lacking access to renewable energy and more sustainable modes of transport struggle to meet our low-carbon objectives.

-- Local politics, and differences in work culture can sometimes resist and create obstacles to working with sustainability topics, which makes it difficult to bring about positive change.
+- Local politics and differences in work culture can be obstacles to working with sustainability topics.